parthiv11/IndicWhisper-JAX/README.md

 | IndicWhisper  | **10.3** | **12.0**      | **11.4** | **15.0**    | **7.6**  | 12           | **26.8**  | **13.6**  |

-## What is IndicWhisper?

-IndicWhisper is a cutting-edge speech recognition model fine-tuned specifically for Indian languages.
-It boasts impressive performance on various benchmarks, outperforming other publicly available models.
-IndicWhisper enables accurate transcription of speech in Indian languages, facilitating tasks such as voice commands, transcription of audio files, and more.

-## What is IndicWhisper-JAX?

-IndicWhisper-JAX is an optimized version of IndicWhisper, leveraging the JAX  library for high-performance computing.
-This enhancement significantly improves the speed and efficiency of the model, making it ideal for real-time transcription tasks.
-IndicWhisper-JAX maintains the same level of accuracy as the original model while offering unparalleled performance, particularly on TPUs and GPUs.

 ## Why and How to Use it?